Hthanos/smart-attendance-system1/docs/REGISTRATION_NUMBER_FORMAT.md

 # Registration Number Format

-## Moi University Format
+## Dedan Kimathi University of Technology

-Registration numbers in this system follow the **Moi University** standard format:
+Registration numbers in this system follow the **Dedan Kimathi University of Technology** standard format:

 ```
 E028-01-XXXX/YYYY